mghoff/bill-miller/README.md

 ## The Premise

-This package calculates “The Bill Miller Problem” from *The Drunkard’s
+This package provides functions & documentation for solving “The Bill Miller Problem” presented within the book entitled *The Drunkard’s Walk:
-Walk: How Randomness Rules Our Lives*, the book written by Leonard Mlodinow.
+How Randomness Rules Our Lives*, written by Leonard Mlodinow.
+More generally, the functions herein can be used to solve for, either analytically or by simulation, the likelihood of obtaining a winning streak of given length within a given number of attempts, attempted by a specified number of individuals.

 The premise of this story goes that Bill Miller (financier) was an amazing stock picker after having performed incredibly well - beating the market - defined as outperforming the S&P500 - each year over 15 consecutive years.
-As a result, he was celebrated and acclaimed by the likes of Forbes and others, who claimed that the likelihood of his ability to perform this well was 1 in 32,768.
-Dr. Mlodinow ups this likelihood, stating that the probability that any 1 person among 1000 who started “tossing coins” (i.e. picking stocks) was closer to 3%.
+As a result, he was celebrated and acclaimed by the likes of Forbes and others, who claimed that the likelihood of his ability to perform this well was 1 in 32,768, or \~0.0032%, which is roughly true is one considers only the individual, Bill Miller, picking stocks.

+However, what Dr. Mlodinow understands is that there are many hedge funds all picking stocks and based on this fact, poses the question:
+“Out of 1000 stock pickers (coin tossers), what are the odds that 1 of them beats the market over 15 consecutive years?”
+The answer to which is roughly 3%.

-Dr. Mlodinow then further refines this calculation by considering the scenario of beating the market 15 years in a row or longer given some 40 year period; i.e. given a 40 year period and 1000 traders, what is the probability that at least 1 person will obtain a winning streak of at least 15 years.
-Based on this refinement, Dr. Mlodinow claims the odds are roughly 3 out of 4, or 75%.
+Dr. Mlodinow then further refines this calculation by considering the scenario of beating the market 15 years consecutively or longer over a 40 year period; i.e. over 40 years and with 1000 traders, what is the probability that at least 1 trader will obtain a winning streak of at least 15 years with the odds of winning in a given year equal to 0.5.
+Based on this refinement, Dr. Mlodinow claims the odds are roughly 3 out of 4, or 75%; however, he provides no proof or evidence of this claim.

 **The resulting likelihood for any one person to beat the market within a definite start and stop time of at least 15 years in a single 40 year